Census of Dentzel Carousels

 Foot-pedal powered.
 Stationary type carousel with wooden

 centerpole.
+20' diameter.
 Take a look at some of the parts;

 kids painting.
 Recent